kevinaxu/soho-spaces-next/tasks.md

     - [] Styling - change the background color of the section
     - [] Desktop - add arrows on left / right of the content to replace dots
     - [] Mobile - add arrows as controls for left and right switching
-- Explore page
-  - [] Implement this using React Photo Gallery
 - Refactor
   - [] Extract Image with Trim into separate component (Portfolio page, Team section)
   - [] Extract all the Layout constants and move them into the FullWidthSection, if possible
   - [] Extract all the 2-column layout with StickyBox into a separate component
-  - [] Move all mockData into a separate /data directory (/data/mockData/about.json).
-This can be the output of `sanity dataset export production`
-    - Does this need to be pushed?
-Really only needs to be used for local development

 ## Done